CaptainKludge/Json-In-Excel/docs/json.md

-# JSON helper functions
+# JSON Manipulation Functions

-This document groups functions that create, manipulate, and query JSON strings in Excel formulas.
+This document covers the **8 JSON functions** that create, parse, modify, and navigate JSON objects in Excel formulas.
+These functions form the core of the JSON manipulation system and work together to provide comprehensive JSON handling capabilities.

 ## jsonObject